laptou/reduct/README.md

 0. Make sure you have Python 3 installed.
 1. Go to the `chapterutil` directory.
-2. Run "automate.sh levels".
+2. Run "build.sh levels".
 This will update the JSON files with the level information.
    Note that the JSON files have some information that is separate from the level information, so they are also source files.